Plain of Jars: Legends and local history

-Lao legends tell of a race of giants who inhabited the area and who were ruled by a king, named Khun Cheung, who fought a long and ultimately victorious battle against an enemy.
-He supposedly created the jars to brew and store huge amounts of lau hai (lau means 'alcohol', hai means 'jar'—So lau hai means 'rice beer' or 'rice wine' in the jars) to celebrate his victory.
+Lao legends tell of a race of giants who inhabited the area and were ruled by a king named Khun Cheung who fought a long and ultimately victorious battle against an enemy.
+He supposedly created the jars to brew and store huge amounts of lau hai (lau means 'alcohol', hai means 'jar'; so lau hai means 'rice beer' or 'rice wine' in the jars) to celebrate his victory.
 Another local story states that the jars were molded from natural materials including clay, sand, sugar, and animal products in a type of stone mix.
 This led the locals to believe the cave at Site 1 was actually a kiln, and that the jars were fired there and are not actually hewn from stone.

 Present day

-Between May 1964 and the summer of 1969, the Plain of Jars was heavily bombed by the U.S. Air Force (USAF) (see Secret War) operating against North Vietnamese and Pathet Lao communist forces.
-This included 262 million anti-personnel cluster bombs.
-An estimated 80 million of these did not explode and remain a deadly threat to the population.
+Between May 1964 and the summer of 1969, the Plain of Jars was part of an area heavily bombed by the United States Air Force operating against North Vietnamese and Pathet Lao communist forces during the Secret War.
+About one-third of the anti-personnel cluster bombs dropped did not explode and remain a deadly threat to the population.

 The large quantity of unexploded bombs in the area, especially cluster munitions, limits free movement.
 Evidence of the bombing raids can be seen in the form of broken or displaced jars and bomb craters.
 Sightseeing on the Plain of Jars can only be done safely on cleared and marked pathways.

 The Mines Advisory Group, a non-governmental organization, in collaboration with UNESCO and funded by the New Zealand government (NZAID), cleared unexploded bombs from the three most visited sites from July 2004 to July 2005.
-A second phase of bomb clearance at the sites also funded by NZAID was undertaken in 2007; four more jar sites were made safe.
+A second phase of bomb clearance at the sites, also funded by NZAID, was undertaken in 2007, during which four more jar sites were made safe.

 On 6 July 2019, the Plain of Jars was inscribed as a UNESCO World Heritage Site.